Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Experiments

 \subsection{Model Configuration}

-Model configuration experiments are conducted on the three datasets to verify the validity of the individual component and to determine the hyperparameters.
+Model configuration experiments are conducted to verify the validity of the individual component and to determine the hyperparameters.

-\textbf{Multi-Similarity Loss ($\boldsymbol{\alpha}$):} To verify the effectiveness of MS loss and investigate the influence of the parameter $\alpha$, extensive experiments are carried out, and the results are presented in Table~\ref{MS}.
+\textbf{Multi-Similarity Loss ($\boldsymbol{\alpha}$):} To verify the effectiveness of MS loss and investigate the influence of the parameter $\alpha$, extensive experiments are carried out on the three datasets, and the results are presented in Table~\ref{MS}.

-As can be seen, when $\alpha$ is set properly (e.g., $\alpha \in [0.3~0.7]$), the MS loss can effectively embed the information contained in the label into the image space, to some extent facilitating the model's comprehension of similar instances.
-However, if we further increase $\alpha$, our performance suffers from a slight drop.
-One possible reason is that the model overly relies on the relationships among labels within the few-shot training paradigm, which can lead to overfitting.
-This result suggests that $\alpha=0.5$ could be a reliable choice for our DRDM.
+When $\alpha$ was set properly (e.g., $\alpha \in [0.3~0.7]$), the MS loss could effectively embed the information contained in the label into the image space, to some extent facilitating the model's comprehension of similar instances.
+However, an increment in $\alpha$ beyond a certain point led to a slight decline in our model’s performance.
+One possible reason is that the model overly relies on the relationships among labels within the few-shot training paradigm, potentially resulting in overfitting.
+This suggests that $\alpha=0.5$ could be a reliable choice for DRDM.

-\textbf{Spatial Knowledge Reference ($\boldsymbol{\beta}$):} To investigate the influence of SKR, we measure the impact of introducing the number of subclasses (N) with different $\beta$ values on the model's learning, the results are shown in Figure~\ref{parameter}.
+\textbf{Spatial Knowledge Reference ($\boldsymbol{\beta}$):} To investigate the influence of SKR, we measured the impact of introducing the number of subclasses (N) with different $\beta$ values for both 1-shot and 5-shot scenarios on three datasets, the results are shown in Figure~\ref{parameter}.

-As can be seen, with the introduction of subclasses as reference knowledge, the model's accuracy demonstrates an upward trend.
-However, when the number exceeds 5, there is a slight decline in accuracy.
-This might be attributed to the challenge of the model in comprehending target subclasses under the setting of few-shot problems when too many subclasses are introduced.
-Besides, we observe that increasing $\beta$ leads to higher accuracy.
-However, the performance slightly drops when the balance parameter $\beta$ increases from 0.5 to 0.7, which infers that when $\beta$ is equal to 0.5, the model can draw upon a sufficient amount of knowledge.
-Therefore, we chose $N = 5$ and $\beta = 0.5$ for all subsequent experiments as it ideally balances the computational complexity and accuracy.
+As can be seen, in the CUB dataset, the model’s accuracy exhibited a positive trend after incorporating subclasses as reference knowledge.
+However, when the number exceeded five, a slight reduction in accuracy was observed.
+This might be attributed to the challenge of the model in comprehending target subclasses under the setting of few-shot problems when too many subclasses were introduced.
+Besides, we observed that increasing $\beta$ leads to higher accuracy.
+However, the performance modestly decreased as the balance parameter $\beta$ was increased from 0.5 to 0.7, suggesting that when $\beta$ was equal to 0.5, the model was able to leverage a sufficient amount of knowledge.
+Similar results can be observed in the other two datasets.
+Therefore, we still chose $N = 5$ and $\beta = 0.5$ for all subsequent experiments, as it ideally balances computational complexity and accuracy.